September 4, 2020

-I’m not going to dive into discussions whether WIX is a good platform for creating a website, it has its pros and cons.
+Updated: September 4th, 2020.
+I’m not going to dive into discussions about whether WIX is a good platform for creating a website, it has its pros and cons.
 For example, it enables people to easily create a website but at the same time, WIX is not the best tool in terms of SEO friendliness.
 Additionally, one of the most annoying things was that WIX did not support Google Tag Manager.

-Luckily, those dark times are over because WIX recently released a built-in support for GTM.
+Luckily, those dark times are over because WIX recently released built-in support for GTM.
 Hooray!
-Today, I’ll show you how to easily install Google Tag Manager on WIX website.
+Today, I’ll show you how to easily install Google Tag Manager on the WIX website.

 But what if I wanted to track particular clicks or other interactions happening on a website?
 Usually, GTM was the tool that could do that.
 Well, too bad because WIX did not care much about it, therefore GTM fans (and WIX users) were crying in the corner (or switching to another website builder).